Word Embedding A Powerful Tool — How To Use Word2Vec GloVe, FastText

 Learn your word embedding

 2. Learn it jointly, where the embedding is learned as a component of a sizable model tailored to a given task.
-This is a good strategy if you only plan to use the embedding for one task.
+This is a good strategy if you only use the embedding for one task.

-Reuse existing word embeddings
+Re-use existing word embeddings

 Pre-trained word embeddings are frequently made freely available by researchers under a permissive license so that you can use them in your research or business endeavours.
-For instance, word2vec and GloVe word embeddings can be downloaded without charge.
+For instance, word2vec and GloVe word embeddings can be downloaded free of charge.
 So instead of creating your embeddings from scratch, you can use these in your project.
 When it comes to using pre-trained embeddings, you have two primary choices:

 2. The update option.
 This is where the model is seeded with the previously trained embedding, but the embedding is jointly updated throughout the model training process.
 This might be a good option if you want to make the most of the model by embedding it in your task.